r-spatial/link2GI/docs/llms.txt

 ## OTB wrapper

-The OTB integration in **link2GI** has evolved from a basic command wrapper into a robust, introspection-based interface.
+The OTB integration in **link2GI** has evolved from a basic command wrapper into a robust, Self-describing CLI interface.
 It now derives valid parameters directly from OTB’s CLI metadata, supports version-stable command construction, and enforces explicit, reproducible, on-disk outputs ([OTB Wrapper in